hetekce/mflow/2_mlflow_projects/README.md

 - **Run MLflow Project Using Docker**:

-When you run the command `mlflow run . --env-manager docker`, MLflow will use the **default entry point**, which is the one named `main` in the `MLProject` file unless you specify a different entry point.
+When you run the command `mlflow run .`, MLflow will use the **default entry point**, which is the one named `main` in the `MLProject` file unless you specify a different entry point.
 If you want to run a specific entry point other than `main`, you can specify it with the `-e` option.

 Here’s how to run each entry point: